Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

 \subsection{Classification of the realizations}

-The considerations of the previous section allow classifying all the obtained realizations in the simulations into different groups, starting by using the observation of the behavior of $ h_i (t) $ when each network input is elicitated with the four possible different combinations in the inputs.
+{Section \ref{clas-macro} allows classifying the obtained realizations into different groups.
+In this section, we will observe the variations in the activity that occurs within the same class of tasks.} {The behaviour of the activity $ h_i (t) $ is used to understand what happens when each network's input is elicitated with the four possible different combinations at the inputs.}

+{The trained networks have been labelled to follow the examples shown in this section and the next one.} { The labels include the name of the task for which the network was trained, a number to identify the realization, and the initial condition of the weight distribution.
+These labels allow also identifying the data in the Supplementary Information to view additional examples and to have the corresponding raw data available.
+For example, "$XOR\ \#id10\_Ortho$", shown in Figure \ref{fig_03}, is an example of a network trained for the XOR task, with the orthogonal initial condition and the id number 10.}

-Let's start with the case of the AND and XOR functions.
-Since there are at least two general modes associated with system states, let's start with the passivated output mode.
+{Let's start describing the activity in the case of the AND and XOR tasks.} First, the passivated output mode is described.
 The following situations may occur:

 \begin{enumerate}